george951/ShowMeMore/README.md

 ## Description

-A simple image recognition written in python, which works with a pre-trained model called yolov3 a real time object detector and a
+A simple image recognition written in python, which works with a pre-trained model called yolov3 a real time object detector and a pre-sets of weights

 ## How it works